Darkdragon14/ha-access-control-manager/README.md

 * Adding translations for multilingual support :rocket:

-* Create new groups and assign users to them for easier role management :rocket:

 *  Upgrade the UI to fully comply with Home Assistant design standards :rocket:

 * View by devices or rooms to organize permissions more effectively :rocket: